MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/shapes/polygon.md

 ![Dashed polygon](polygon-images/dashed.png "Dashed polygon")

-For more information about drawing a dashed polygon, see [Dashed shapes](index.md#dashed-shapes).
+For more information about drawing a dashed polygon, see [Draw dashed shapes](index.md#draw-dashed-shapes).

 The following XAML example shows a polygon that uses the default fill rule: